How to Adjust to Living With Elderly Parents

 • Annoyance at visual or spatial changes to your home made to benefit others

-• An uncomfortable return to feeling like a younger version of yourself being around your parents this much
+• An unexpected return to feeling like a younger version of yourself being around your parents this much

-During this time, each of you needs to proactively work on taking care of your emotional health.
+During this time, to preserve the relationship and create a comfortable environment for all parties involved, each of you will benefit from proactively working on nurturing your emotional health.
 Remember:

 • Self-care is a medical need; it’s not a luxury you can afford to skip